PvdBerg1998/hfml_data_preprocessor/README.md

 git submodule update
 ```

+## CUDA wrapper

+If compiling with CUDA support, also make sure the [`cufft_rust`](https://github.com/PvdBerg1998/cufft_rust) wrapper library is present in the same way.
+This one does not contain any submodules.

 ## Cargo

 If all is ready, the tool can then be compiled through Cargo, the build manager of Rust: